- Study at Deakin

 Every survey should have an introduction which states the aims of the survey, gives the contact details of the survey sponsor group and indicates where the survey results or reports will be published.

-Please do not hesitate to contact please contact the Manager, Evaluation and Surveys, Helen Jacob if you have any questions about the plain language statement or if you require assistance with developing your survey.
+Please do not hesitate to contact please contact the Manager, Institutional Research and Surveys, Wendy Marchment if you have any questions about the plain language statement or if you require assistance with developing your survey.